Gold Key Comics: Creators

 The stable of writers and artists built up by Western Publishing during the Dell Comics era mostly continued into the Gold Key era.
 In the mid-1960s, a number of artists were recruited by the newly formed Disney Studio Program and thereafter divided their output between the Disney Program and Western.
 Writer/artist Russ Manning and editor Chase Craig launched the Magnus, Robot Fighter science-fiction series in 1963.
 Jack Sparling co-created the superhero Tiger Girl with Jerry Siegel in 1968, drew the toyline tie-in Microbots one-shot, and illustrated comic book adaptations of the television series Family Affair and Adam-12.
 Dan Spiegle worked on Space Family Robinson, The Green Hornet, The Invaders, Korak, Son of Tarzan, Brothers of the Spear, and many of Gold Key's mystery/occult titles.
+Artist George Wilson painted covers for many of Gold Key's titles from 1962 to the early 1980s.
 Among the other creators at Gold Key were writers Donald F. Glut, Len Wein, Bob Ogle, John David Warner, Steve Skeates, and Mark Evanier; and artists Cliff Voorhees, Joe Messerli, Carol Lay, Jesse Santos, and Mike Royer.
 Glut created and wrote several series including The Occult Files of Dr. Spektor, Dagar the Invincible, and Tragg and the Sky Gods.
 Also in the 1970s, writer Bob Gregory started drawing stories, mostly for Daisy and Donald.
 Artist/writer Frank Miller had his first published comic book artwork in The Twilight Zone for Gold Key in 1978.

 Diana Gabaldon began her career writing for Gold Key, initially sending a query that stated, "I've been reading your comics for the last 25 years, and they've been getting worse and worse.
 I'm not sure if I could do better myself, but I'd like to try."
 Editor Del Connell provided a script sample and bought her second submission.

 According to former Western Publishing writer Mark Evanier, during the mid-1960s, comedy writer Jerry Belson, whose writing partner at the time was Garry Marshall, also did scripts for Gold Key while writing for leading TV sitcoms like The Dick Van Dyke Show.
 Among the comics for which he wrote were The Flintstones, Uncle Scrooge, Daffy Duck, Bugs Bunny, The Three Stooges, and Woody Woodpecker.

 Leo Dorfman, creator of Ghosts for DC Comics, also produced supernatural stories for Gold Key's similarly themed Twilight Zone, Ripley's Believe it or Not, Boris Karloff Tales of Mystery, and Grimm's Ghost Stories.
 One of Gold Key's editors at the time told Mark Evanier, "Leo writes stories and then he decides whether he's going to sell them to DC [for Ghosts] or to us.
 He tells us that if they come out good, they go to us and if they don't, they go to DC.
 I assume he tells DC the opposite."

 Editor Frank Tedeschi, who left in 1973 for a job in book publishing, helped bring in such new comics professionals as Walt Simonson, Gerry Boudreau, and John David Warner.